cskordis/Cosmac-VIP-Mega-Loader/README.md

 At the time of writing, the Python version needs to be 3.12 with pyserial, click, time, and colorama installed using pip.

-3D models and build files kindly designed and provided by Walter Miraglia
+3D models, schematic and build files kindly designed and provided by Walter Miraglia